jizhang-cmu/cmu_vla_challenge_docker_instructions/README.md

 ## Pull Docker Image and Check

+Make sure to follow these steps to pull the image and check, as the image will be pulled in the same way in the challenge evaluation.
 Allow remote X connection.
 ```
 xhost +
 ```
-Pull the uploaded image.
+Pull the image.
 To do this, you need to remove the uploaded Docker image from your computer.
 Instructions are in the next section.
 ```
 docker pull [DOCKERHUB_USERNAME]/ubuntu20_ros:cmu_vla_challenge_simulation
 ```